John Summit: 2017–2021: Early career and breakout

-2022–present: Experts Only
+2022–2025: Experts Only

 In 2022 Summit toured Europe, Australia, and the United States.
 While on tour, he started his own label and events brand, Off the Grid, which was rebranded in 2023 to Experts Only.
 The name "Experts Only" reflects his love of mountains and skiing, as does his stage name (originally just "Summit").
 Since its launch, the label has released music by John Summit himself and various other artists.
 In 2022 Summit was named 1001tracklist's #4 Producer of the Year.

-In early 2023, Summit released "Where You Are" (feat.
-Hayla) with Experts Only in partnership with Darkroom Records.
-The release, which Rolling Stone called "a festival mainstay," led him to his first Billboard Top 10 in March 2023, and in June, the record hit #1 on the Mediabase U.S. Dance Radio chart.
+In early 2023, Summit released "Where You Are" (featuring Hayla) with Experts Only in partnership with Darkroom Records.
+The release, which Rolling Stone called "a festival mainstay", led him to his first Billboard Top 10 in March 2023, and in June, the record hit #1 on the Mediabase U.S. Dance Radio chart.

 Shortly after the inception of “Where You Are”, BBC Radio 1 aired Summit’s first BBC Radio 1 Essential Mix in February 2023.
 In September, Summit and fellow DJ Dom Dolla debuted a collaborative event brand called Everything Always at the Gas Works Park in Seattle, Washington.
 Summit's major live appearances in 2023 included Red Rocks Park and Amphitheater, The Brooklyn Mirage, and Petco Park, as well as festivals such as EDC Las Vegas, HARD Summer, Lollapalooza Brazil, Creamfields North, Hangout, and ARC Music Festival Chicago.
 In November 2023 Summit was named to the Forbes 30 Under 30 Music list.
-At the end of the year, Barack Obama named Summit's song with Hayla, "Where You Are," as one of his favorite songs of the year.
+At the end of the year, Barack Obama named Summit's song with Hayla, "Where You Are", as one of his favorite songs of the year.